 To show up online you need to make sure you have the right tools at your disposal and that you are using them well.
 The patient journey begins online, therefore it is essential that you make the most of your online visibility so patients can see you when they search for medical care.
 Though not an exhaustive list, all of the following play a significant role in your visibility and will help you show up in online search:

 Google My Business listing

 Your GMB listing is free advertising provided by Google.
 Claim and optimize your listing to improve your chance of appearing in Google’s three-pack.
 Google has done a good job of cornering the market with online search.
 They work hard to provide everything a consumer is looking for so they can keep traffic on pages they own.
-Take advantage of the tools they freely offer to win their game and get seen when patients search for medical care in critical moments.
+If you take advantage of the tools they freely offer, you’ll win their game and get seen when patients search for medical care in critical moments.

 Ask your patients to leave you a review, and make it easy for them by sending them a personalized text or email with a link.
 Having a growing number of reviews on your GMB listing will benefit you in two ways:

 - It shows Google that your listing is active and relevant, increasing the chance of the listing appearing in the three-pack of Local Search results.

 - The more reviews you have the more accurate your star rating will be (and that generally equates to a higher star rating).
 Every doctor receives an occasional negative review, but getting your silent majority of happy patients talking will mitigate the effects of any less-than-stellar reviews you receive.

 Since 94% of patients turn to online reviews in their search for a new doctor, it’s important for you to have current reviews that better reflect the high level of care you provide.

 Large hospital systems have used predictive analytics in their marketing campaigns for years, but the data sets were cost prohibitive for small practices to consider.
 That has changed.
 Large data sets are now available to practices of any size.